kushaniperera/Blog/pages/Wassom 2015.md

   "... _ownership of real property is the right to possess and exclude others from a parcel of land._"
   "..._property ownership is also understood to include the right of 'quiet and peaceful' enjoyment of the land._"
-  "_... [with AR advertisements] No intrusion onto the physical place itself ever occurs, so the landowner's right to exclude me from his property is never triggered._"
+  "_... [with AR advertisements] No intrusion onto the physical place itself ever occurs, so the landowner's right to exclude me from his property is never triggered._", "_... unlike traditional graffiti, the art does not impinge upon the property rights of those who own the physical surfaces_"
 -
 - [[Picked References]] [Who owns the advertiding space in an Augmented Reality World?](https://www.porternovelli.com/intelligence/2011/06/06/who-owns-the-adverstising-space-in-an-augmented-reality-world/)